24. pyxc: Classes

 Conflict Rules

 Class names and struct names share the same namespace (StructTypes).
-You cannot define a class and a struct with the same name, in either order:
+Defining a class and a struct with the same name, in either order, is rejected:

 struct Foo: